Loops with exponent three in all isotopes: Introduction

 For reasons that will become apparent later, we call any quasigroup or loop satisfying \tref{t:main}(\ref{i:exp3}) a \emph{van Rees quasigroup} or \emph{van Rees loop}, respectively, and any latin square satisfying \tref{t:main}(\ref{i:bnd}) a \emph{van Rees latin square}.

+This paper concentrates on the number of subsquares of order $3$.
+For bounds on the number of subsquares of other orders, see \cite{BCW,BSW,BVW}.
+The situation with order $2$ subsquares is fairly well understood.
+A latin square of order $n$ can have at most $n^2(n-1)/4$ subsquares of order $2$, with equality being achieved precisely when the latin square is isotopic to an elementary abelian $2$-group.
+This result, and equivalent statements, has been rediscovered a number of times (e.g. \cite{Cam72,HW,TD}).
+The property of having $n^2(n-1)/4$ subsquares of order $2$ is equivalent to all loop isotopes having exponent $2$.
+The subject of this paper is arguably the first non-trivial case regarding upper bounds for number of subsquares.
+There are also lower bounds \cite{Bar13,BCW} on the maximum number of subsquares of order $2$ in cases when the upper bound is not achieved.
+We do not investigate analogous lower bounds for order $3$ subsquares here, although it would make a worthy subject for future investigations.

 The outline of the paper is as follows.
-In the next section, after some preliminaries, we give the proof of Theorem \ref{t:main}, followed by some immediate consequences.
-In particular, quasigroups and loops satisfying the conditions of the theorem turn out to form varieties, not only of quasigroups (Theorem \ref{t:variety}), but also of magmas, that is, sets with binary operations (Theorem \ref{t:variety2}).
-In \S\ref{s:nonexamples} we give examples showing that the various conditions defining van Rees loops are, in fact, necessary.
-In \S\ref{s:vR}, we examine a conjecture of van Rees regarding the possible orders of van Rees latin squares, and show that such a square has order congruent to $3$ (mod $6$) (Theorem \ref{t:3mod6}).
-In \S\ref{s:constructions}, we look at several examples of nonassociative van Rees loops.
-In \S\ref{s:steiner}, we show that on the underlying set of a van Rees loop, there is a natural Steiner quasigroup structure (Theorem \ref{t:steiner}).
-Finally, in \S\ref{s:bol}, we show that every Bol loop of exponent $3$ is a van Rees loop (Theorem \ref{t:bol}).
+In the next section, after some preliminaries, we give the proof of \tref{t:main}, followed by some immediate consequences.
+In particular, quasigroups and loops satisfying the conditions of the theorem turn out to form varieties, not only of quasigroups (\tref{t:variety}), but also of magmas, that is, sets with a single binary operation (\tref{t:variety2}).
+In \sref{s:nonexamples} we give examples showing that the various conditions defining van Rees loops are, in fact, necessary.
+In \sref{s:vR}, we examine a conjecture of van Rees regarding the possible orders of van Rees latin squares, and show that such a square has order congruent to $3$ (mod $6$) (\tref{t:3mod6}).
+In \sref{s:constructions}, we look at several examples of nonassociative van Rees loops.
+In \sref{s:steiner}, we show that on the underlying set of a van Rees loop, there is a natural Steiner quasigroup structure (\tref{t:steiner}).